valentinabojan/valentinabojan.github.io/_posts/2018-11-17-a-recipe-for-successful-reading-groups-in-it.md

 > *Share your knowledge.
 It’s a way to achieve immortality.* <br/> \- Dalai Lama

-Socrates, Pythagoras, Charles Dickens, Virginia Woolf, Benjamin Franklin, Ernest Hemingway, James Joyce and F. Scott Fitzgerald are only a few big names that used to create and join reading clubs to present their believes, philosophies or literature.
+Socrates, Pythagoras, Charles Dickens, Virginia Woolf, Benjamin Franklin, Ernest Hemingway, James Joyce and F. Scott Fitzgerald are only a few big names that used to create and join reading clubs to present their beliefs, philosophies or literature.
 Their stories definitely worth our time and [here](https://medium.com/the-mission/the-best-book-clubs-throughout-history-d45537334de0) you can find some of them.